jonasbn/til/go/reading_benchmark_results.md

 _NB: I have condensed the output a bit for readability, by collapsing excessive whitespace_.

-This runs our test suite again and benchmarks it, with 3 iterations, but outputs more information.
+This runs our test suite again and benchmarks it, with 3 iterations, but outputs even more information.

 _Since I was unable to understand the output, I had to ask around and I received the following explanation_.
-Thanks to **mzi** from the Gopher slack for the explanation.
+Thanks to **mzi** from the Gopher Slack for the explanation.

 > B/op is how many bytes were allocated per iteration, and allocs/op is how many allocations were
 > made. (per iteration)

 The first 3 columns are the ones from the basic benchmark.
 So with the `--benchmem` flag, two more columns are added:

-REVIEW: is this description correct?

-- Fourth column is the number of _extra_ bytes allocated per iteration
+- Fourth column is the number of _additional_ bytes allocated per iteration
-- Fifth column is the number of _extra_ allocations made per iteration
+- Fifth column is the number of _addtional_ allocations made per iteration

+My interpretation of this is a that these are the additional allocations made by running the executable, providing the user with information on memory consumption in addition to the time consumption reported first.

+Do note this is my understanding of the numbers, I have not been able to confirm this completely, so any additional pointers would be most welcome.

 And finally thanks to **superstas** at Exercism.io for pushing me into benchmarking my first real Go solution.